Archie3d/waveshare-usb-lora-firmware/README.md

 ## API

 Binary communication protocol is used to talk to the device.
-Messages format as the same for both device to host and host to device communication.
+Format of the messages is the same for both device to host and host to device communication.

 All numbers are encoded as **little endian**, meaning that the least significant byte (LSB) is transmitted firts, and the most significant byte (MSB) is transmitted last.